 You must also stop by the Spiti Sea BuckThorn Society where you can buy organic products like tea and jam made out of Spiti’s wonder-plant – Sea Buckthorn!

 Location: Spiti district, Lahaul & Spiti

 How to reach Kaza: Kaza is 182 km from Manali and 430 km from Shimla.
 Road travel is the most convenient and scenic way to reach Kaza.
-You can either take an overnight Volvo to Manali or Shimla and then a local HRTC bus to Kaza, or rent an inter-state taxi service to drive up there yourself.
+You can either take an overnight Volvo to Manali or Shimla and then a local HRTC bus to Kaza or rent an inter-state taxi service to drive up there yourself.
 The nearest airport is the Bhuntar Airport in Kullu, which makes traveling via Manali a more viable option.
 The nearest railhead is in Joginder Nagar located 365 km away from Kaza.

-Things to do in Kaza: Exploring cafes and bakeries, shopping for handicrafts and ceramic items, trekking, visiting monasteries, attending the Ladarcha Fair
+Things to do in Kaza: Exploring cafes and bakeries, shopping for handicrafts and ceramic items, trekking, visiting monasteries, and attending the Ladarcha Fair

 13. Suraj Tal Lake

 Third highest in India, the enchanting lake of Suraj Tal is a great place to explore for those who do not wish to indulge in hard core tiring treks but still want to see one of Spiti’s most beautiful lakes bounded by lofty mountains!

 It’s not yet popular owing to the fact that it remains hidden, but one look at this magnificent tapestry of emerald blue water in the foreground of a gray and white mountain range will tell you why it totally deserves to be on every list of the beautiful places to visit in Spiti Valley!